 SqlBak.com is the only service that allows you to backup and restore SQL Server databases through your browser.
-You would need to install a small service program on your SQL Servers computer – everything else is done through your control panel on SqlBak.com
+You would need to install a small service program on the server where SQL Servers is installed – everything else is done through your control panel on SqlBak.com

 The most important task for a DBA is to provide regular database backups.
-In this case you need some kind of scheduler that will perform backups automatically.
-You can tune the job scheduler if you own full version of Sql Server, but if you need to perform SQL Server Express backup then you probably need some third-party backup tool.
+In this case, you need some kind of scheduler that will perform backups automatically.
+You can tune the job scheduler if you own a full version of SQL Server, but if you need to perform SQL Server Express backup, then you probably need some third-party backup tool.

 SqlBak allows you not only to run scheduled SQL Server Express backups and send them to Dropbox, but also to manage them via the web.
 Let’s see how to do it.